marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 Treatments received on the day and in the hours of the planets which are well aspected in the patient's horoscope are always more powerful and beneficial than they would be if given in the hours and on the days ruled by planets afflicted when he was born.

-[681]

 Six tables of Planetary Hours covering the twelve months, usable for both North and South Latitude will be found in Simplified Scientific Astrology.

-CONCLUSION
+#### <h4 id="conclusion">CONCLUSION</h4>

 We have now given an exposition of the methods we use in diagnosis of disease.
 This we trust will enable the student to work out the subject of himself in greater detail.
 And as he uses it unselfishly to aid suffering human beings, the spiritual qualities will be developed in him so that The Message Of The Stars revealed in each horoscope will be as an open book.
 Thus used, this wonderful science will aid him to lay up treasures in heaven as nothing else in the world can do.
 And we pray God that this book may be the means of fostering soul growth in all who aspire to follow the dual commandment of Christ:

 "Preach the Gospel and Heal the sick."

-IMPORTANT NOTICE
+#### <h4 id="important-notice">IMPORTANT NOTICE</h4>

 Despite all we can say, many people write enclosing money for horoscopes, forcing us to spend valuable time writing letters of refusal and giving us the inconvenience of returning their money.
 Please do not thus trouble us, as it will avail nothing.
 We use Astrology only for healing purposes.
 If you are sick we will gladly help you, but we do not advise people in worldly affairs either gratis or for pay.